Book Your StayFind lodging in and around McDowell County for your vacation. Browse hotels, campsites, rentals, and more.

 The Blue Ridge Parkway

-Little Switzerland, Linville Falls, The Orchard at Altapass, Crabtree Falls, and spectacular views!
-Year-round access to trails and the Parkway.A Photographer's Dream →
+Discover Little Switzerland, Linville Falls, The Orchard at Altapass, Crabtree Falls, and the spectacular views of America's Favorite Scenic Drive.A Photographer's Dream →

 Hike into Pisgah to find amazing waterfalls, the region boasts over 200 waterfall trails.Western NC Waterfalls →